Vhaeraun - extensive info

 intrigues, and events to continually increase drow influence and real

 power in the surface Realms.
-They must manipulate trade, creatures, and
+They must manipulate trade, creatures,

 intrigues designed to lessen the power of and frustrate the plans of